liad07/iptv/README.md

 *  java file v2 support all
 * phyton file support all
 * exe file support all
-* discord bot support only english name
+* discord bot support only english name **not always online
-* telegram bot support only english name only sport channel
+* telegram bot support only english name only sport channel **not always online
 * * recommend exe file/java v2